sgnconnects/compose-to-easypanel/README.md

 ### Copy the Schema

-after running this command you should be able to view json schema under `./mysql-adminer-schema.json`
+after running this command you should be able to view the json schema under `./mysql-adminer-schema.json`

 Generated Schema: